denten-books/plain-text/6-conclusion.md

 The literature of post-humanism privileges these moments of alien subjectivity because they destabilize an anthropocentric view of the world.
-What gets lost in the shifting of perspectives is the apparent contradiction at the very core of what the writer Dorion Sagan (rightly) calls "Gaia sciences" [@uexkull_foray_2010, 12], the idea ascendant in diverse fields from literary studies to information theory and free-market economics, relegating meaning creation from the level of the subject to the level of complex system.
+What gets lost in the shifting of perspectives is the apparent contradiction at the very core of what the writer Dorion Sagan calls the "Gaia sciences" [@uexkull_foray_2010, 12], the idea ascendant in diverse fields from literary studies to information theory and free-market economics, relegating meaning creation from the level of the subject to the level of complex system.
 Paradoxically, because Uexküll's model of communication makes meaning available only at the system level ("oak plus rain" or "bee plus flower"), it is never available to the subject itself (bees or flowers).
-The quest for alien semiotics leads only to, in Uexküll's own words, "mute interaction" [@uexkull_foray_2010, 148], meaningful only from some vantage point outside of the system.
+The quest for alien semiotics leads to, in Uexküll's own words, "mute interaction" [@uexkull_foray_2010, 148], meaningful only from some vantage point outside of the system.
 The forest always "understands" more than the tree, the planet more than the forest, and so on, in a regression that can only conclude with whole-universe monism: the One.

 In his essay on the subjective experience of bats, Thomas Nagel concludes that